-Do you ever have that one vegetable that you’re just like, what tf am I going to make with this?
-You’ve purchased it (you have no idea why…it was probably on sale and your New Year’s Rezzi was to stop being such a piece of shit and eat a vegetable) and now you must prepare it within the next 36 to 48 hrs or else it’s trash and you’re back to eating hunks of cheese while your microwavable dinner is cooking.
+Do you ever have that one vegetable that you’re just like, WTF am I going to make with this?
+You’ve purchased it (you have no idea why…it was probably on sale and your New Year’s Rezzi was to stop being such a piece of *#$% and eat a vegetable) and now you must prepare it within the next 36 to 48 hrs or else it’s trash and you’re back to eating hunks of cheese while your microwavable dinner is cooking.

 Eggplant is that vegetable for me.
 I get psyched up, pick a cherry of an eggplant and man, it feels different this time.
 I’m cooking this.
 It’s happening.
 Skip ahead to February 3rd when I find it shriveled up in the back of my refrigerator.

 I’m not even sure if you refrigerate eggplant-as if that matters.